Wouter125/BottomSheet/README.md

 - [x] An optional sticky header
 - [x] Views with and without a scrollview
 - [x] Custom snap threshold
-- [x] Dynamically exclude positions
+- [x] Dynamically exclude snap positions
 - [x] Dynamically disable and enable dragging

 ## How to install